 If you choose to file for bankruptcy, you may be able to keep your vehicle.
 If you file for a Chapter 7, the judge may allow you to keep your car if you agree to pay the arrears and reaffirm the loan with your bank.
 If you want to get rid of your auto loan payments, you can let the vehicle go.
 Because of the protections that bankruptcy offers, the lender cannot pursue further collections actions.

 If you file for Chapter 13 bankruptcy, the judge and a bankruptcy trustee would devise a repayment plan designed to help you catch up on all past-due accounts, including your auto loan.
-Once caught up, you would reaffirm your loan with the bank and pick up payments from the date you filed for bankruptcy.
+Once caught up, you would reaffirm your loan with the bank and resume payments from the date you filed for bankruptcy.
 To benefit from the protections that bankruptcy affords, such as the automatic stay, which prevents lenders from pursuing collections actions, you must remain current on all your payments.
 If you drop the ball on any, the judge may dismiss your case.

 Review Your Other Options

-You do have other options that will allow you to keep your vehicle, put a stop to collection calls and remove the risk of imminent repossession.
+You do have other options that will allow you to keep your vehicle, stop collection calls and remove the risk of repossession.
 One such option is refinancing your loan through a different lender.
 If your original lender will not work with you to reaffirm your loan, shop around for one who will.
 There are plenty of lenders out there who are likely willing to refinance your loan with a lower payment.
 Though you would still have to make payments in full, the monthly payments would at least be more manageable.

 Another option that may be available to you is a personal loan.
 If your financial struggles were only temporary and you can meet your regular monthly obligation from now on, a personal loan can help you catch up on past-due payments.
 Shop around for a loan that has low rates and reasonable terms.
 Also, before you go this route, sit down and review your finances.
-You want to be absolutely sure that you can keep up with your car payments and your loan payments each month; otherwise, you will find yourself back in the same situation you’re in now.
+You want to be absolutely sure that you can keep up with your car and loan payments each month; otherwise, you will find yourself back in the same situation you’re in now.

 LoanConnect connects consumers with personal loans for every aspect of life and within a matter of minutes.
 We look for the best rates your credit score can get you and, more often than not, help consumers get pre-approved in less than 60 seconds.
 For the cash you need quickly, use our loan search engine today.